ChrisWhealy/wasm_sha256/README.md

 # Run The Published Wasmer Package

-If you simply want to run this app from the published package, then assuming you have already installed wasmer, use the command:
+If you simply want to run this app from the published package then, assuming you have already installed wasmer, use the command:

 ```bash
 wasmer run chriswhealy/sha256 --mapdir <guest_dir>::<host_dir> --command-name=sha256 <host_dir>/<some_file_name>